-- 5. Open each faucet in the coach and run the water until a distinct odor of chlorine can be detected in the water discharged.
-Do not forget the hot water faucets. - 6.
+- 2. Fill the tank completely, then open each faucet in the coach and run the water until a distinct odor of chlorine can be detected in the water discharged.
+Do not forget the hot water faucets. - 3.
 Let the system stand at least 4 hours when disinfecting with 50 ppm residual chlorine.
-If a shorter time period is desired, then a 100 ppm chlorine concentration (double the amount of bleach) should be allowed to stand in the system for at least 1 hour. - 7.
-Drain the fresh water tank. - 8.
-Reinstall the filter cartridge into the filter canister, then refill the tank with fresh water. - 9.
+(If a shorter time period is desired, then a 100 ppm chlorine concentration should be allowed to stand in the system for at least 1 hour.) - 4.
+Drain the fresh water tank. - 5.
+Install the filter cartridge into the filter canister, then refill the tank with fresh water. - 6.
 Open each faucet again and run fresh water to flush chlorinated water from the lines.
 Run the water until there is no odor of chlorine detected in the water discharged.
 Do not forget the hot water faucets.
+(It may take some time to flush the water heater with clean water.) - 7.
+Water system disinfection procedure is done.